 Only One Bowl for Preparation

-Yes, you can use one bowl to place all the ingredients in and mix together.
+Yes, you can use one large bowl to place all the ingredients in and mix together.
 I also find that when it comes to mixing ground meats, it's better to just get in there with your hands.
 Using your hands enables you to ensure that all of the ingredients mix well together.

 Best Side Dishes for This Recipe